 Follow These Steps When Returning The Rental Car

 When returning a rental car, plan ahead and visit a cheap location to fill up the tank with fuel.
 It’s best to avoid highways and gas stations close to airports and opt for a more remote location if possible.

 Avoid late return charges by dropping off the vehicle with plenty of time, then sit back and enjoy a coffee at a nearby cafe.

 When you return the car, make sure the employee gives you a signed form agreeing that you have returned the car with no damage.
-I also try to remember to check my bank statements in the weeks following, to ensure there are no unexpected charged and my deposit has been returned.
+I also try to remember to check my bank statements in the weeks following, to ensure there are no unexpected charges and my deposit has been returned.